AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/search-forms.md

    ![restore default](assets/csf-restore-default.png)

-1. The customized configuration will be deleted and the default reinstated (this is indicated by the reappearance of the padlock symbol in the console).
+1. The customized configuration is deleted and the default reinstated (this is indicated by the reappearance of the padlock symbol in the console).

 ### Adding Options Predicates {#adding-options-predicates}